flopezag/tutorials.secured-OrionLD/docs/index.md

 ```

+And the response is again a 401 Unauthorized.
+Now, we check if we can access to the new data:

 #### :four::seven: Request

-Now, we check if we can access to the new data:

 ```bash
 http GET http://localhost:1027/ngsi-ld/v1/entities/urn:ngsi-ld:Person:person014?options=keyValues \